goldmermaid/MLU-MLOps-Lab/README.md

  You'll need an AWS Account with access to the services above.
 There are resources required by this workshop that are eligible for the [AWS Free Tier](https://aws.amazon.com/free/) if your account is less than 12 months old.

 **WARNING**: if your account is more than 12 months old, you may get a bill.
-(I launched this pipeline recently and stopped/deleted the system within an hour after successfully launching, while I got a bill less than $1.)
+(I launched this pipeline recently and stopped/deleted the system within an hour after it successfully launching, while I got a bill less than $1.
+If you didn't delete the CloudFormation stack or any active sagemaker instances/hosting endpoints, you may get bill.)

 ### Knowledge Check